aradford123/sitesync/README.md

 ```

-There are two optional arguments -v for loggin and --timeout for the timeout to wait for the task (default is 100 seconds)
+There are two optional arguments -v for loggin and --timeout for the timeout to wait for the task (default is 100 seconds).
+Don't set this too low as the program will stop polling the task.

 ```
 $ ./site_sync.py --sitename Global/AUS --timeout 2